Ndugere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-executing power to the owner
+giving the user the power to execute file Hello